 12. April 16: Mrs. Spring Fragrance by Sui Sin Far (1912).
 A fascinating collection of stories, written by a writer (real name Edith Maude Eaton) of mixed Chinese-English ancestry, about how Chinese immigrants in Seattle and San Francisco adapt–or, just as often, fail to adapt–to their new country.

 13. April 26: Songs for a Little House by Christopher Morley (1917).
-Light verse about Morley’s house, his wife, who by his account never thinks about anything except her baby and when he’s coming home from work, and his neighborhood in bucolic Queens, New York (there are milkmaids).
+In this book of light verse, 27-year-old Morley writes about his wife, who by his account never thinks about anything except their baby and what time he’s coming home from work, and his neighborhood in bucolic Queens, New York (there are milkmaids).
+The prolific Morley deserves credit for trying his hand at everything, but he was better at fiction (Parnassus on Wheels) and criticism (Shandygaff) than poetry.

 14. May 15: The Railway Children by E. Nesbit (1906).
 This is the (non-magical) story of three children from a prosperous London suburb who move to the country when their father mysteriously disappears.
 (He’s obviously in jail, although this never dawns on the otherwise bright children.)
 They become obsessed with the nearby railway station, and various adventures ensue.
 But something bothered me about the book, and I finally realized what it was.
 For the most part, the children have no agency; they just dump their problems on a random old guy who commutes on the train, and he solves them.
 This violates Rule #1 of children’s books: adults are useless; children solve their own problems.